fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 ```

 ### Bug fixing
-The program may have an bug in the Python3 CSV library.
+The program may have a bug in the Python3 CSV library.
 This causes the following error:

 ```
 NameError: name 'types' is not defined